TencentAILabHealthcare/Few-shot-WSI/README.md

 ```
 The full-scripts are provided in `wsi_workdir/scripts/generate_xxx_tasks.sh`, `xxx` could be `near_domain`, `mixture_and_out_domain`, and `ablation`.

-Note that, the generating process could take a long time.
+Note that, the generating process could take a long time depending on the storage system, e.g., it took me about 10 hours to generate all near-domain tasks, as there are 9 sub-tasks; generating tasks for mixture-domain, out-domain or ablation study should be pretty fast, e.g., less than 5 minutes.

 ### 2. Construct base dictionary